 a.
 Each player must wear shoes.
-The shoes must cover the feet and be non-marking.
+The shoes must cover the feet and be made of a soft pliable upper material (canvas, leather, or synthetic) attached to a molded bottom which may or may not have rubber cleats.
+No exposed metal may appear on the shoe.
+Shoes must be worn at all times.
+Shoes with front toe cleats, softball cleats, and shoes with a raised heel, sandals, boots or hiking boots will not be allowed.
 In addition, shin guards are highly recommended.
 If shin guards are worn, they must be completely covered with socks